bioasp/caspo/docs/usage.rst

 Intervention strategies
 ^^^^^^^^^^^^^^^^^^^^^^^
-The intervention scenarios point to an assignment of a set of species (which do not belong to the stimuli, inhibitor and readouts sets).
-The "1" value means that the species has to be always "on" (constant function), and the "-1" meanst that
+The intervention strategies are given as an *output file* of the **caspo control** command.
+This file points to an assignment of a set of species, which do not belong to the condition and goal sets previously defined in the intervention scenarios file.
+The strategies show different ways to verify all the set of intervention scenarios given as an input file.
+The  "1" (respectively "-1") value means that the species has to be always "on" (respectively "off"), in other words there is a constant boolean function on this species.
+The "0" value means that the species is not constrained.

 .. csv-table:: Toy intervention strategies
     :header: c,b,e,d